RESEARCH

 Language in Institutional Contexts

-Language in the lives of LatinX and Spanish Speakers (especially in the U.S.)
+Language in the lives of Latinx and Spanish Speakers (especially in the U.S.)

 These do not represent discrete research ‘projects’, but rather themes that I recurrently revisit in my work.
 Some recent publications are highlighted as examples below, but see CV & Publications for a complete listing.